recepkizilarslan/DOM2JSON/README.md

 # Mamut
-Mamut is a converting service.
-It provides to convert all DOM object to JSON.
-Mamut is a my sunday project.
-Its a simple DOM converting service.
-It provides to convert all DOM object to JSON.
+Mamut is a my sunday project.It provides to convert all DOM object to JSON.
   - It rendering target site content via chromium.
 So it can parse SPA(Single Page Application)
   - It parses all objects on the DOM.
 (Comments, meta e.t.c tags are included.)